School board rejects mask requirement

 Dr. Bernard Sy, an internist with Lebanon Family Doctors, also urged a mask mandate, pointing out that research has shown that wearing masks is one of the most effective means of limiting the transmission of COVID-19.

 However, school board attorney Mike Jennings said he did not think the district has the legal authority to require masks.
-He said Gov. Bill Lee’s executive order gives county mayors the power to mandate masks, something Wilson County Mayor Randall Hutto has not exercised.
+He said Gov. Bill Lee’s executive order gives county mayors the power to mandate masks, something Wilson County Mayor Randall Hutto did Friday.

 “I have not seen anything that allows school districts to require masks,” Jennings said.